Home · Procedures

 Recovery

 Same-day discharge (usually ~1 hour).
-Most patients return to normal activity within 24 hours.
+Most patients return to activity within 24 hours.

 Outpatient